-Building a strong sense of community can be fun and exciting, but it can also be hard to measure your successes.
-Effective leaders see the bigger picture and remain enthusiastic and forward thinking.
-At times some community members may be displeased with what they are experiencing and express themselves negatively.
-Don't let them get you down, keep your enthusiasm, and share with someone you trust who can lend a helping hand.
+Building a strong sense of community can be fun and exciting.
+At times, it can also be one of the most thankless jobs around.
+Effective leaders see the bigger picture and remain enthusiastic, even when some members of the community try to burst your bubble with their negativity.
+Don't let them get you down-keep your enthusiasm!